shrinathrao97/shrinathrao97.github.io/_posts/projectposts/2020-04-16-Odin-Project.md

 permalink: /:categories/:title
 ---

 After my officer position with SGDA and especially after my senior design project, I felt like I had a lot to learn about anything web development related.
-I took Odin Project's Web Developement 101 course to keep in touch with these skills that I had partly acquired and also to learn more about the web development workflow.
+I am taking Odin Project's courses to keep in touch with these skills that I had partly acquired and also to learn more about the web development workflow.

 To read more about the course I took, click <a href = "https://www.theodinproject.com/home">here</a>